Context or Catalyst?

 (11) And Hashem spoke to Moshe, saying: (12) When you take a census of the children of Israel according to their number, then each man shall give a ransom for his soul to Hashem when they are counted, and there shall be no plague among them when you count them.
 (13) They shall give this, everyone who passes over to those who are numbered, half a shekel by the shekel of the sanctuary, the shekel is twenty geras, half a shekel as an offering to Hashem.
 (14) Every one who passes over to those who are numbered, from twenty years old and upward, shall give the offering to Hashem.
 (15) The rich shall not give more, and the poor shall not give less, than half a shekel, to give the offering to Hashem, to make atonement for your souls.
 (16) And you shall take the atonement money from the children of Israel, and devote it to the service of the Tent of Meeting, and it shall be a memorial to the children of Israel before Hashem, to make atonement for your souls.

 The verses above do not explicitly state whether the collecting of the half-shekels was a one-time directive only for the first year in the wilderness,1 or if it applies also to all future generations.
-If the latter is true, one must further consider: Is the donation required only in the event of a subsequent census, or is it a continuous (and perhaps even annual) obligation to provide for the ongoing maintenance of the Mishkan/Mikdash?2 Examining other Biblical cases of censuses as well as Mikdash contributions may help illuminate this issue.
+If the latter is true, one must further consider if the donation is required only in the event of a subsequent census or is a continuous (and perhaps even annual) obligation to provide for the ongoing maintenance of the Mishkan/Mikdash.2 Examining other Biblical cases of censuses as well as Mikdash contributions may help illuminate this issue.

-While the Children of Israel are counted in various other places in Tanakh,3 in none of these cases do we find a collecting of half-shekels.
+In none of the cases in which the Children of Israel are counted elsewhere in Tanakh3 do we find a collecting of half-shekels.
 However, there are several countings which may nonetheless be relevant:

 - Following the battle against Midyan in Bemidbar 31, the army officers take a headcount and find that no casualties had been incurred.
 In response, they donate to the Mishkan all of the gold jewelry which they had despoiled from Midyan.
 This episode may be the closest parallel to our verses from Shemot 30.4